Documented Deaths By Caffeine

 Death by Energy Drinks

-A fatal case in Australia was researched in 2009.
-Between 8am and 3pm the 28 year old patient drank 7-8 cans of an unnamed energy drink.
-He collapsed at 3pm and suffered a fatal cardiac arrest.
+1. A near-fatal case in Australia was researched in 2009.
+Between 8 am and 3 pm the 28-year-old patient drank 7-8 cans of an unnamed energy drink.
+He collapsed at 3 pm and suffered a cardiac arrest.
+Luckily after CPR, paramedics restarted his heart and he recovered.
 Researchers “…postulate a possible role of excessive consumption of caffeinated energy drinks in triggering the life-threatening cardiac events”.

 Death by Monster

-A tragic fatality occurred in the US in 2011 after a 14 year old girl consumed two 24 ounce cans of Monster (480mg caffeine) before going into cardiac arrest.
+1. A tragic fatality occurred in the US in 2011 after a 14-year-old girl consumed two 24 ounce cans of Monster (480mg caffeine) before going into cardiac arrest.

-In 2013 a mother filed a lawsuit against Monster for the death of her 19 year old son.
+2. In 2013, a mother filed a lawsuit against Monster for the death of her 19-year-old son.
 He consumed 3 Monsters in the 24 hours prior to his death and about 2 to 3 a day for the last 3 years.
 Three 16 oz.
 Monsters would contain 480 milligrams of caffeine.

-The American Association of Poison Control Centers tracks all the calls they receive from intentional or accidental overdose of all kinds of substances and drugs including caffeine and energy drinks.
+The American Association of Poison Control Centers tracks all the calls they receive from intentional or accidental overdose of all kinds of substances.